arcraik/neuroexo-website/people.md

     </div>
     <div class="modal-body">
         <img class="content peoplepic" src="/photos/ArCraik.jpg" alt="Alexander Craik" width="200"/>
-      <div><p class="content" align = "justify">Alexander Craik is currently a PhD student in Electrical and Computer Engineering (ECE) at the University of Houston.
+      <div><p class="content" align = "justify">Alexander Craik is currently a doctoral candidate in Electrical and Computer Engineering (ECE) at the University of Houston.
 He previously received his M.S. in ECE, his B.S. in Aerospace Engineering, and his B.A. in Economics.
-His research involves the use of transfer learning and deep neural networks in decoding neural intent with EEG.
-His interests include neuroscience and speech synthesis.</p></div>
+His research involves systems engineering for a custom Brain Computer Interface-enabled stroke rehabilitation device (the NeuroExo) and the use of deep neural networks for decoding neural correlates related to speech and motor intent with EEG.
+His interests include neuroscience, chess, and speech synthesis.</p></div>
      </div>
   </div>